darkfeline/gzspell/gzspell/dev.rst

    .. method:: add_word(word, freq)

-      Add word
+      Add word with the given intial frequency/count.

+   .. method:: add_freq(word, freq)

+      Add `freq` to the word's frequency/count.

+   .. method:: balance_freq()

+      Balance frequencies in the database.

 .. class:: Database(*args, **kwargs)

-   A MySQL/RDB implementation of BaseDatabase.
+   A MySQL/RDB implementation of BaseDatabase, coupled with a trie for membership testing (probably unneeded and slower than just a SQL query; oh well).
 The actual implementation.

    The Database constructor takes the same arguments as pymysql's connect().